 - 1. Distinguish the magnitude and intensity of earthquake - 2.
 Describe the two approaches followed for the prediction of earthquakes. - 3.
-Name the major plates of the earth.
+Name the major plates of the earth. - 4.
+Compare Oscillator circuits with Spring Mass System of free undamped vibration system

-- 1. Define storey drift.

-- 2. Define 'torsional effect' on buildings?

-- 3. Define modal mass and modal participation factor.
+- 1. Define storey drift. - 2.
+Define 'torsional effect' on buildings? - 3.
+Define modal mass and modal participation factor. - 4.
+An L Shaped mass less rigid member with a mass m at the tip is supported by a spring of stiffness 'K' and hinged at point 'O" as shown in fig1.
+Find the following Derive the equation for an angular motion about O